I would like to help. Call 215-322-6781 or e-mail me today for a no obligation phone consultation to see if my services are right for you.

 - Avoidance of mirrors

-- Avoidance of having picture taken
+- Avoidance of having picture taken.

 - Repetitive grooming activities such as shaving, combing hair, etc.

-- Repetitive checking, touching and/or measuring of a minor or imagined defect
+- Repetitive checking, touching and/or measuring of a minor or imagined defect.

-- Wearing excessive make-up to camouflage a minor or imagined flaw
+- Wearing excessive make-up to camouflage a minor or imagined flaw.

-- Wearing certain clothes to camouflage a minor or imagined defect
+- Wearing certain clothes to camouflage a minor or imagined defect.

 - Multiple medical visits, especially to dermatologists

-- Multiple medical procedures in an effort to eradicate a minor or imagined flaw
+- Multiple medical procedures in an effort to eradicate a minor or imagined flaw.

 Treatment involves psychotherapy, a clinical psychologist and at times medication.
 Cognitive behavioral therapy (CBT) and selective serotonin reuptake inhibitors (SSRIs) are often utilized.
-Another approach lesser known called Emotional Freedom Technique is also a very effective adjunct to counseling.
+Another approach lesser known called Emotional Freedom Technique is also an effective adjunct to counseling.
 BDD is a chronic illness and symptoms are likely to persist, or worsen, if left untreated.
 Details about these approaches:

 - Mindfulness-Based Cognitive-Behavioral Therapy is a variant of an eastern spiritual approach to healing.
 The goal of this approach is to learn to non-judgmentally accept the unwanted thoughts, feelings, sensations, and urges that define BDD.
 From a mindfulness perspective, these discomforts are not the problem — our attempt to control and alleviate these discomforts is the problem.
 The ultimate goal of Mindfulness-Based CBT is for the individual to develop the ability to willingly experience the uncomfortable thoughts, feelings, sensations, and urges of Body Dysmorphic Disorder (BDD), without responding with compulsions, avoidance behaviors, reassurance seeking, and mental compulsions.

 - Exposure treatment is a technique that is widely used in cognitive-behavioral therapy (CBT).
-Generally speaking, exposure treatment involves presenting a patient with anxiety-producing material for a long enough time to decrease the intensity of their emotional reaction.
+Exposure treatment involves presenting a patient with anxiety-producing material for a long enough time to decrease the intensity of their emotional reaction.
 As a result, the feared situation or thought no longer makes the patient anxious.
 Exposure treatment can be carried out in real situations, which is called in vivo exposure; or it can be done through imagination, which is called imaginal exposure.
-The category of imaginal exposure includes systematic desensitization , which asks the patient to imagine certain aspects of the feared object or situation combined with relaxation.
+The category of imaginal exposure includes systematic desensitization, which asks the patient to imagine certain aspects of the feared object or situation combined with relaxation.
 Graded or graduated exposure refers to exposing the patient to the feared situation in a gradual manner.
 Flooding refers to exposing the patient to the anxiety-provoking or feared situation all at once and kept in it until the anxiety and fear subside.
 There are several variations in the delivery of exposure treatment: patient-directed exposure instructions or self-exposure; therapist-assisted exposure and exposure with response prevention.